Germany: local leader of far-right party attacked, wounded

 That was echoed by other politicians from established parties, including prominent Green party politician Cem Ozdemir, who said that AfD must be countered by legal means, not violence.
 “Anyone who fights hatred with hatred always lets hatred win in the end,” he wrote on Twitter.

 AfD is represented in all of Germany’s 16 state parliaments.
 It entered the national parliament in 2017 and is currently the biggest opposition party there.

 AfD views the country’s established political parties with contempt, and the feeling is mutual.

+“The cowardly and life-threatening attack against Frank Magnitz is the result of constant agitation against us by politicians and media,” party co-leaders Alexander Gauland and Joerg Meuthen said in a statement.